 Invite candidates on your shortlist to an in-person interview, during which you will show them around your restaurant, describe the processes you follow, from greeting guests to re-setting tables, and introduce them to your staff.
 To save time, you can also combine the in-person interview with the test run, especially for waiting and other front-of-house positions.

-Once you have made a choice as to the candidates you would like to hire, give them a quick call to inform them that you are offering them the position.
+Once you've decided which candidates you would like to hire, give them a call to inform them that you are offering them the position.
 Do this fairly quickly, as the restaurant industry is known to be very competitive and candidates are likely to be looking at several options while they are actively seeking work.
 After the phone call, send an email or letter with a formal job offer.